stempler/gradle-versioneye-plugin/README.md

 #### VersionEye project

-Once you create a VersionEye project with ***versioneye-create***, it will add the `versioneye.projectkey` and `versioneye.projectid` properties to the **gradle.properties** file in your project directory.
+Once you create a VersionEye project with ***versioneye-create***, it will add the `versioneye.projectid` property to the **gradle.properties** file in your project directory.
 But you can also provide these settings manually in any way Gradle supports specifying properties (e.g. if you already have an existing VersionEye project).

 #### Which dependencies?